Covers in Conversations

 We’re living in a time of tension—our current leaders are fearful of immigrants, fearful of non-binary individuals, fearful of feminists, dismissive of the poor, dismissive of scientists, dismissive of marginalized groups, unwilling to engage in respectful, reasoned arguments with opponents.
 Additionally, we live in a time where analog activities and face-to-face encounters with strangers are dwindling.
 People means “a plurality” a “being amongst.”
 Collage, too, means “a plurality.”
 You don’t get collage without disjuncture and strange bedfellows.
 You can’t go into the process knowing exactly what the outcome will be.
 And, unlike digital collage, cut paper collage is a physical process; one wields scissors, makes a mountain of scraps, gets sticky fingers.
 You put something in the wrong place and say “Shit!
 How can I fix that?”
 We need to be saying the latter—“How can we fix this?”
 The result might not be exactly what we envisioned, but how can it be salvaged?
 Who knows?—maybe it’ll be even better.

-Featuring Nuala McEvoy — Quibble Lit Volume VI: PASTEL
+Featuring Nuala McEvoy — PASTEL, Volume VI

 Covers in Conversation is a new Quibble Lit interview series with the artists behind our cover images.